 Boston Arts Academy seeks a student body that is passionate about the arts, works and learns together as a community, and reflects the diversity of the city of Boston.
 The admissions process is designed to give all students the opportunity to demonstrate their ability, potential and commitment.
-All interested students, at all levels of prior experience—from beginner to expert—are encouraged to apply.
-Boston Arts Academy welcomes applicants from all backgrounds and does not discriminate on the basis of race, color, sex, sexual orientation, gender identity or expression, religion, national and/or ethnic origin, English language proficiency, age or disability in any of its educational programs, admission practices, and activities.
+All interested students, at all levels of prior experience—from beginner to expert—are encouraged to register.

 You must be a Boston resident to attend Boston Arts Academy.
-Students do not need to be residents of the city of Boston during the admissions process, but we will only accept students who can provide proof of residency by June 30, 2017.
-Click here to view residency requirements for the Boston Public Schools.
+Non-Boston residents are more than welcome to apply to BAA for a one-time $60 fee, however we will only accept students who can provide proof of residency to Boston Public Schools (BPS) by June 30th, 2021.
+Click here to view residency requirements for the BPS.

 Neighborhoods that are considered part of the City of Boston:

 Allston, Back Bay, Bay Village, Beacon Hill, Brighton, Charlestown, Chinatown-Leather District, Dorchester, Downtown, East Boston, Fenway-Kenmore, Hyde Park, Jamaica Plain, Mattapan, Mid-Dorchester, Mission Hill, North End, Roslindale, Roxbury, South Boston, South End, West End and West Roxbury.

 Boston Arts Academy is recruiting for the school year 2021-2022!

 We have a two-stage process for registering for Boston Arts Academy (BAA)*:

 *Boston Arts Academy accepts students for the 9th, 10th and 11th grades, however we do not admit any 12th graders.
 10th and 11th graders are placed on a standby list until a seat becomes available.